-One of very few semi-automatic rifles chambered in 300 Winchester Mag, the P300 is a surprisingly affordable way to get your hands on a high-quality, semi-automatic long range precision rifle.
+One of the very few semi-automatic rifles chambered in 300 Winchester Mag, the P300 is a surprisingly affordable way to get your hands on a high-quality, semi-automatic long-range precision rifle.

 In other words, it’s $3,000, so not cheap by any means, but certainly reasonable for what it is at the end of the day.

 What’s the Best .300 WM Ammo?

 Decided you want to see what this .300 Winchester Mag thing is all about?
 Once you’ve picked a rifle and mounted a scope, it’s time to grab some ammo.

 Of course, the best ammo is always going to be a hand-loaded round you’ve worked up and tuned to your specific rifle, but there are competitors out there winning matches with factory ammo, and of course, the military has standard loadings for all its sniper weapons, including the new PSR rifle that will come with a caliber-swap capability (.308, 338, and .300 WM) and will be the standard military sniper rifle replacing the venerable M24.

 If you’re looking to really stretch your rifle and your own abilities as a shooter at distances well past what more common .30 caliber rounds like 6.5mm Creedmoor and .308 Winchester Mag can do, you’ll need good, match grade ammo.

 And nobody knows mass-produced match ammo quite as Hornady does.
 They make excellent products in general, but their ELD-M and newer ELD-X loads perform absolutely outstandingly for factory ammo.
 If you’re looking to compete and you don’t reload, this is where I’d start.